*Please note: Due to Covid restrictions none of the churches in the Melton Team Parish are open at the present time.

 The project included levelling the floor to create a step-free environment, putting in under-floor heating throughout, improved lighting, amplification and audio-visual equipment, a servery and storage space, toilets, a glass “air-lock” in the porch, upgrading the organ and adding a new stained-glass window in memory of our major donor, John Plumb.

 The new window, made by stained glass artist Derek Hunt in his Limelight Studios in Main Street, Medbourne, is pictured above, and was unveiled at a special Service of Praise and Thanksgiving in the church on Wednesday, December 13th, 2017.
-To view a report and pictures of this click here.

 At St Mary's we have a regular Sunday congregation of well over 150 adults and children, and the number of worshippers is rising.
 On Sundays, there are regular services at 8am and 10am, with Choral Evensong with the Choir on the second and fourth Sundays of the month.